-It is my perception that in most "developments" approved by councils, those basic infrastructure requirements are not a priority.
+It is the perception of the branch that in most "developments" approved by councils, basic infrastructure requirements are not a priority.
 Whether it is electricity, or sewage, water or roads it seems that forward planning is just that.
 Many real problems are left to be solved well after the development has been approved and construction well advanced.
-Recent electricity failures, which involved Holmesville, centred on an Energy Australia Substation not being able to take the additional loads imposed on it by housing estates nearby.
+Recent electricity failures, which involved branch member's areas in which they live, centred on an Energy Australia Substation not being able to take the additional loads imposed on it by housing estates nearby.
 Whether it is electricity, sewerage, water roads or public transport it seems that forward planning is just that!
 Any real thought is left for the future and problems, easily foreseen, at the planning stage are left despite the adage "a stitch in time saves nine" until they become expensive and time consuming.
-I have been advocating that just as EIS plans have to be developed then Infrastructure Impact Statements (IIS) should be prepared.
+The WWBALP has been advocating that just as EIS plans have to be developed then Infrastructure Impact Statements (IIS) should be prepared.
 Once prepared and approved, no developments should be able to started until all necessary infrastructure is in place.

 It is worth noting that in terms of the published reference in the press advertisement from the committee, public transport is not mentioned!
-In my view very remiss of the committee.
+In the view of the WWBALP, very remiss of the committee.

-This omission on behalf of the committee is I believe, part of the reasons why there is so little real meaningful planning by any of the planning authorities, local or state.
+This omission on behalf of the committee the branch believes is part of the reasons why there is so little real meaningful planning by any of the planning authorities, local or state.
 We are fixated with the cheap easy solutions, using personal motor vehicles to solve all the infrastructure problems.
 Motor vehicles overcome lack of proper planning!

 Street design is typically one that can only be navigated by motor vehicles.
 Large vehicles such as buses, or light rail trams are therefore automatically excluded.
 There is never money for public transport as an alternative to the motor vehicle.
 Planning seems to place the onus onto private input for personal transport despite the obvious environmental costs associated with continued over-use of motor vehicles.
+The branch draws the committee's attention to a number of building changes that are designed to reduce energy usage within the building and the lack of effort to curb those emissions for transport.

-If one were to look at the Lower Hunter transport system 70 years ago and compare it with today one would find that there was a loss of rail and light rail services whether on private or public lines which is particularly noticeable while motor vehicle use has grown exponentially.
+Were the committee to look at the Lower Hunter transport system 70 years ago and compare it with today it would find that there was a loss of rail and light rail services whether on private or public lines which is particularly noticeable while motor vehicle use has grown exponentially.
 That both the rail and tram easements still exist in many cases through population growth areas, and that they are not used is an indictment at the lack of proper urban planning.

-Indeed that such a situation exists is in my view a dereliction of the duties reasonably expected of governments.
+Indeed that such a situation exists is in the branch's view a dereliction of the duties reasonably expected of governments.
 The present government makes a big issue of Greenhouse Warming, with numerous articles in the SMH by the Premier Bob Carr, yet it still persists with the solution of using personal motor vehicles.
 The hypocrisy is galling!